barneydobson/integrated-modelling-template/README.md

 water use).
-   - Although boreholes do provide supply, I would expect that daily variations that EPANET captures are unlikely to significantly impact groundwater (i.e., expected unusefulness of abstraction), same is probably true for outflows.
+   - Although boreholes do provide supply, I would expect that daily variations that EPANET captures are unlikely to significantly impact groundwater (i.e., expected unusefulness of abstraction), same is probably true for outflows/leaks.

 2. Temporal scale mismatch: